 PrEP, or pre-exposure prophylaxis, is a prescription medicine that you take before you come in contact with HIV that will prevent HIV infection.
-There are two medications approved for PrEP: Truvada and Descovy, plus generic version of Truvada.
+There are three medications approved for PrEP: Truvada and Descovy, a generic version of Truvada; and Apretude, which is an injectable long-acting form of cabotegravir .
 These medications are highly effective when taken as prescribed, and are very safe and generally well-tolerated by most people.

-Anyone can use PrEP to prevent HIV infection.
+Anyone can use PrEP to prevent HIV infection, and now most people have more than one PrEP option.
 If condoms aren’t or can’t be used during sex, or if using clean syringes is not possible, then taking PrEP is an effective way to help prevent HIV.
 PrEP does not prevent other sexually transmitted infections (STIs) or pregnancy.

 In this series of articles we’ll introduce you to the basic facts about PrEP:

 There are no known interactions between alcohol and PrEP medications.
 Taking PrEP outside the times you drink can help you avoid missing doses.